Refund & Cancellation Policy

 -

-Pay In Full Policy for EMS Hybrid Students ONLY:
+Pay In Full Policy for Paramedic Hybrid Students ONLY:

 Student tuition is subject to a pro-rata refund policy.
 The pro-rata amount represents the total tuition and fees that the completed portion of the course/program bears the total length of the program/course.